Bharatanatyam: Sequence of dances

 The performance thereafter evolves into the Varnam stage.
 This marks the arrival into the sanctum sanctorum core of the performance.
 It is the longest section and the nritya.
 A traditional Varnam may be as long as 30–45 minutes or sometimes an hour.
-Varnam offer huge scope for improvisation and an experienced dancer can stretch the Varnam to a desirable length.
+Varnam offers huge scope for improvisation and an experienced dancer can stretch the Varnam to a desirable length.
 The artist presents the play or the main composition, reveling in all their movements, silently communicating the text through codified gestures and footwork, harmoniously with the music, rhythmically punctuated.
 The dancer performs complicated moves, such as expressing a verse at two speeds.
-Their hands and body tell a story, whether of love and longing, or of a battle between the good and the evil, as the musicians envelop them with musical notes and tones that set the appropriate mood.
+Their hands and body tell a story, whether of love and longing or of a battle between the good and the evil, as the musicians envelop them with musical notes and tones that set the appropriate mood.